quangIO/learnstuff/content/post/2018-01-unreal-engine-game-jam.md

 The structure looks like this but you should setup event type acordingly (To Server, Multicast)
 <iframe src="https://blueprintue.com/render/60kflqgh" width="100%" height = "600" scrolling="no"></iframe>

 This is the end for now.
-This blog will get update gradually for more detailed explanation when I am free if needed.
+This blog will get updates gradually for more detailed explanation when I am free.

-(outdated code but contain some main logic can be found here https://github.com/quangIO/gamejam)
+(outdated code but contains some main logic can be found here https://github.com/quangIO/gamejam)